awsdocs/amazon-chime-sdk-developer-guide/doc_source/record-audio.md

 # RecordAudio<a name="record-audio"></a>

-Allows your SIP application to record media from a given call ID\.
+Allows your SIP media application to record media from a given call ID\.
 The application records until it reaches the duration that you set, or when a user presses one of the `RecordingTerminators`\.
 In those cases, the action tells your application to send the media file to the specified Amazon Simple Storage Service \(Amazon S3\) bucket\.
 The S3 bucket must belong to the same AWS account as the SIP application\.
 In addition, the action must give `s3:PutObject` and `s3:PutObjectAcl` permission to the Amazon Chime Voice Connector service principal\.

+The following example gives the `s3:PutObject` and `s3:PutObjectAcl` permission to the Amazon Chime Voice Connector service principal\.

 ```
 {